HelsinkiUniCollab/WeatherBasedRecommender/docs/git-workflow.md

 `$ git push origin <name-of-your-branch>`

-Publish branch and open pull request early on-  this helps to avoid merge conflicts.
+Publish a branch and open pull request early on - this helps to avoid merge conflicts.

-Add text "Closes" and the issue number at the begining of your pull request comment.
-When pullrequest is merged, issue is automatically closed.
-Is there is no issue ready, create task in the sprint backlog.
+Add text "Closes" and the issue number at the beginning of your pull request comment.
+When a pull request is merged, issue is automatically closed.
+If there is no issue ready, create a task in the sprint backlog.

 `Closes #<issue-number>`